Keep It Simple With These Tips for Wine Tasting Outfits

 Packing for a wine country vacation requires a little thought, but not as much as the online searches for this topic allude to.
-Did you know thousands of people search for “what to wear wine tasting” every month?!?
-So, you’re not alone if you’re reading this… It’s important to be comfortable when you’re on a wine trip so to help you pair your wine country outfits with comfort, I’ve pulled some easy tips to follow on what to wear wine tasting as part of Carpe Travel’s Wine Vacation Guide to a Great Grape Escape.
+Did you know thousands of people search for “what to wear wine tasting” and “wine tasting outfits” every month?!?
+So, you’re not alone if you’re reading this… It’s important to be comfortable when you’re on a wine vacation so to help you pair your wine tasting outfits with comfort, I’ve pulled some easy tips to follow on what to wear wine tasting as part of Carpe Travel’s Wine Vacation Guide to a Great Grape Escape.

 While bright colors are cute and festive, you might want to opt for something darker for your main outfit.
 Especially if you tend to have a hole in your lip.
 Think wine spills…